pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 > **Note:**
 >
 > Currently, scaling in is NOT supported because we cannot determine which node to scale in.
-> Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<eks_name> get po -n <namespace> --watch`.
+> Scaling out needs a few minutes to complete, you can watch the scaling out progress by `kubectl --kubeconfig credentials/kubeconfig_<eks_name> get po -n <namespace> --watch`.

 ## Customize